browserhtml/browserhtml/README.md

 (see `layout.css` to see how they mimic xul layout).

-Current priority is to re-implement the basics features of Firefox Desktop to make Firefox.html a usable browser.
+Current priority is to re-implement the basics features of Firefox Desktop to make Firefox.html a usable browser, and understand what's missing at the platform level for a perfect integration to the OS.

-# The Runtime
+**The Runtime**

 Firefox.html requires a runtime: a special build of Gecko we call "htmlrunner".
 The runtime code is based on Firefox.